 - It’s low-cost, and can generate great ROI

 Psychology also plays a part.
 The IKEA effect was a study in which consumers assembled IKEA boxes, LEGO® sets and origami.
 The results of the study show a clear increase in the value of a product when you have made it yourself – you are invested in it, you want to share it, and you expect others to share your opinion.

-From a marketing perspective, it means that if you can facilitate user-generated content creation – something your customers make themselves – their willingness to pay should increase.
+From an ecommerce marketing perspective, it means that if you can facilitate user-generated content creation – something your customers make themselves – their willingness to pay should increase.
 The challenge is convincing your customers to do just that.

 There are a few things to consider when you look at how to generate content from your users.